utaramas/oyenlover/_posts/2023-02-18-underwater-restaurants-in-the-maldives.markdown

 The four-in-one dining experience, which is Anantara's trademark concept and features Sea, Sky, Salt, and Fire, defines this restaurant.
 Exotic foods like Maldives lobster and Japanese wagyu can be found at this restaurant, which is open for breakfast, lunch, and dinner.

-This restaurant is located directly on the ocean floor, and in contrast to Subsix and Ithaa, its contemporary, mirrored décor gives the impression that it is a larger establishment.
+This restaurant is located directly on the ocean floor, and in contrast to Subsix and Ithaa, its contemporary, mirrored decor gives the impression that it is a larger establishment.
 While enjoying the finest in gourmet cuisine, you may observe the tropical fish, turtles, and sharks swimming past.

 Visitors frequently order lobster salad, Scottish salmon, sea bass, and chocolate bomb explosion from the menu.
 SEA is a unique experience in every way.